lpenstone/tiny-app/README.md

 # TinyApp

 ## About the Project
-Full stack web application built with Node and Express.
+Full stack web application built with HTML5, CSS3, Javascript and Express.

 ### Problem Statement

-Given a long URL, provide a new URL hosted through the server that is shorter than the original.
+This application takes a long URL as an input, and generates a new, shorter URL linked to the host server.
+The short link with redirect to the original URL.

 ### Expected Usage